All articles

 Why this shape

-Three design choices held up across iterations.
+Four design choices held up across iterations.

 The refiner is its own model call.
 Mixing refinement into the main agent’s system prompt re-creates the skill problem — the model decides whether to obey.
 A separate call with a separate model and a JSON schema gives a hard contract.